-From here, trace your way to the Top Walled Garden where a strong planting of pericallis, parahebe and tulbaghia combine to make a glorious wave pattern, echoing the sea.
+From here, trace your way to the Top Walled Garden where a strong planting of Pericallis, Parahebe and Pelogoniums combine to make a glorious wave pattern, echoing the sea.

-The newly planted Middle Walled Garden will become a wash of silver from the foliage of cineraria and artemisia, broken through with prairie-style plants including pennisetum, whose delicate fronds will dance in the breeze.
-Romantics can hunt out the yellow blooms of the medicago plant, plucked and placed into the wedding bouquet of the first Lady St Levan.
+The Middle Walled Garden will become a wash of silver from the foliage of Cineraria and Artemisia, broken through with prairie-style plants including Pennisetum, whose delicate fronds will dance in the breeze.
+Romantics can hunt out the yellow blooms of the Medicago Arborea, plucked and placed into the wedding bouquet of the first Lady St Levan.
 Its cuttings have been used in family bouquets ever since.

 Step on down to where the gardens brush the coastline.
-Here you'll find the Bottom Walled Garden where bay, ajuga, tradescantia and fuchsia vie for attention in a perfectly formed, but often overlooked, corner of the garden.
+Here you'll find the Bottom Walled Garden where Bay, Ajuga, Salria and Fuchsia vie for attention in a perfectly formed, but often overlooked, corner of the garden.

-The West Terraces harbour some of the hottest spots in the gardens, with recorded temperatures reaching 40C+ as the granite pumps out its accumulated heat and the sun beats down.
-A giant agave rubs shoulders with leucodendrum, aeonium, aloes and ginger lilies.
-At the very top, the Seagull Seat is the perfect vantage point to gaze out at the horizon, as well as being a place where lovers once met, hidden away from the castle's watch.
+The West Terraces harbour some of the hottest spots in the gardens, with recorded temperatures reaching 35C+ as the granite pumps out its accumulated heat and the sun beats down.
+A giant Agave rubs shoulders with Leucodendrum, Aeonium, Aloes and Ginger Lilies.
+At the very top, the Seagull Seat is the perfect vantage point to gaze out at the horizon, as well as being a place where lovers once met, hidden away from the castle's view.

-Discover the species and uncover the stories that makes our garden unique – pick up a leaflet from the ticket office, or listen to one of our gardening team talks every day at 1pm when the garden is open.
+Discover the species and uncover the stories that makes our garden unique – pick up a leaflet from the ticket office, or join one of our garden tours in May or September.

 Children can learn more about the sub-tropical species of the garden as they follow the clues of our I Spy card.
 Pick up a copy of our I Spy card at the garden entrance.